geoserver/geoserver/doc/en/user/source/webadmin/tilecache/defaults.rst

 Automatically configure a GeoWebCache layer for each new layer or layer group
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This setting affects how layers in GeoServer are handled via the embedded GeoWebCache.
+This setting, enabled by default, determines how layers in GeoServer are handled via the embedded GeoWebCache.
 When this setting is enabled, an entry in the GeoWebCache layer listing will be created whenever a new layer or layer group is published in GeoServer.
 Use this setting to keep the GeoWebCache catalog in sync.
 (This is enabled by default.)

 Automatically cache non-default styles
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~